TLSMars/Java-Python-server-for-APNS/README.md

 ## what is this?

-This is a simple Java or Python server for sending push notifications to iOS devices using apple remote notification server.
+This is a simple Java or Python server for puhing remote notifications to iOS devices using apple push notification server(APNS).

 ## Before you start